coffeedoc/coffeedoc.info/README.md

 # CoffeeDoc.info

-Welcome to the [Codo](https://github.com/netzpirat/codo) Documentation Server as a service.
+Welcome to the [Codo](https://github.com/netzpirat/codo) documentation server as a service.
 You'll find me online at [http://www.coffeedoc.info](http://www.coffeedoc.info).

+**This is a prototype and under heavy development.
+It's not even working right now, so please come back later!**

 ## Development